 Demand Management Explained

 Demand management helps organizations stay relevant in the competitive market in the long run.
-Companies use various supply chain management and marketing strategies to manage the level of demand.
+Companies use various supply chain administration and marketing strategies to manage the level of demand.
 It also helps with supply chain planning.

 The Process Of Demand Management

 All organizations have a process of successful demand management; here is what it might look like:

 The first step in this process is demand planning.
 It enables the organization to analyze customer needs and requirements to forecast IT resources.
 However, for the IT administrators within the business, the demand planning phase includes analyzing, evaluating, and projecting customers’ future requirements.

 The demand planning stage requires using past and current demand cycles, statistical analysis, and much more.
 All of this helps in evaluating future customer demand.
 Besides that, it also helps organizations understand the resources they will require to fulfill future demands.